a11yproject/a11yproject.com/src/css/homepage.md

 This styleguide is a living styleguide, a reference that automatically stays up-to-date with the live website.
 This ensures that everyone working on the site always has a shared understanding of how the component parts that make up the site should look and behave.

+Please familiarize yourself with the Styleguide's setup before doing work with it, including its underlying logic code style.
+If you have questions or run into issues while working with it, please don't hesitate to [file an Issue on GitHub](https://github.com/a11yproject/a11yproject.com/issues).

 The styleguide is organized into the following sections:

 ## Overview